Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR Optimization

 We divide the proof into three steps.
-We derive intermediate results in the first two steps, and use them in the third step to derive bound on the gradient estimator $J_\theta^m(\mathbf{Z,\hat{Z}})$. \paragraph{Step 1:}We derive a bound on the $q^{th}$ moment of the $2$-norm of the random vectors $A_m-A'$ and $B_m-B'$.
-For $A_m-A'$, we have
+We derive intermediate results in the first two steps, and use them in the third step to derive bound on the gradient estimator $\Jt$.